ethangela/symmary_sentiment/README.md

 - negative: 10 / 28
 - neutral: 0 / 28

 ## Sector/Industry Performance Comparisions
+### (For each self-defined sector, we extract the relevant sentences from the raw text, count their occurrences, and calculate the average sentiment score for each sector based on the extracted sentences.)

 ### 1. Infosys:
 - technology: #mentions 7.
 Sector-wise sentiment 0.7057794077055795.